-Go-ahead for controversial Cumbria coal mine sparks climate dismay
+Go-ahead for controversial Cumbria coal mine condemned by government climate adviser

 Downing Street today denied that the decision was part of a quid-pro-quo deal linked to Rishi Sunak’s U-turn this week allowing easier approvals for onshore wind farms.

-A spokesperson for Mr Gove’s Department for Levelling Up, Housing and Communities said that the minister had followed the recommendation of an independent planning inspector.
+A spokesperson for Mr Gove’s Department for Levelling Up, Housing and Communities said that the minister had followed the recommendation of an independent planning inspector, who concluded that the development would have “an overall neutral effect on climate change” with “no material conflict” with net-zero targets.

 “This coal will be used for the production of steel and would otherwise need to be imported.
-It will not be used for power generation,” said the spokesperson.
+It will not be used for power generation,” said the DLUHC spokesperson.

 “The mine seeks to be net zero in its operations and is expected to contribute to local employment and the wider economy.”